1985–86 AEK Athens F.C. season: Overview

 However, the whole season was accompanied by the court thriller that was reserved for the end.
-AEK were playing in the penultimate matchday in Serres against Panserraikos. ΑΕΚ wanted the victory to stay on track for a ticket to the next season's UEFA Cup.
-On April 19, at the eve of the match, the general manager of AEK, Giannis Chrysovitsianos, was arrested on the accusation that he tried to bribe the players of Panserraikos, Michalis Galatidis, Giorgos Sfakianakis and Giannis Antoniadis, through Giorgos Rigas, to underperform the game.
-The match took place normally with Panserraikos winning by 2–0, a result that eventually did not help him avoid relegation.
-The result of this whole story was that the league standings were not secured, until the case was finalized.
-Eventually, that happened in mid-June, with AEK being punished with the deduction of 3 points, but from the next season's championship.
+AEK were playing in the penultimate matchday at Serres against Panserraikos. ΑΕΚ wanted the victory to stay on track for a ticket to the next season's UEFA Cup.
+At the eve of the match on April 19 the general manager of AEK, Giannis Chrysovitsianos, was arrested on the accusation of attempted bribery to the players of Panserraikos, Michalis Galatidis, Giorgos Sfakianakis and Giannis Antoniadis to underperform in the match, through their former player, Giorgos Rigas.
+The match took place normally and Panserraikos won by 2–0, a result that eventually did not help them avoid relegation.
+That resulted in the league standings not being secured, until the case was finalized.
+That eventually happened at mid-June, with AEK being punished with the deduction of 3 points from the next season's championship.
 Thus, the organizing authority decided to conduct a third place play-off match between AEK and Iraklis.
-Iraklis considered the decision of the punishment of AEK for next year, as well as the acquittal of OFI for the double doping of the football player Isis, as a scandal.
+Iraklis considered the punishment of AEK from the following season to be a scandal, as well as the acquittal of OFI for the double doping of their player, Alejandro Hisis.

 The play-off match was set for June 23 at Volos.
-The delay of the conduction of the match resulted in Esterházy playing in the match, having first participated with his country's national team at the FIFA World Cup in Mexico.
-The team from Thessaloniki, which disagreed with the condition of the play-off match because they considered themselves wronged by the non-punishment of AEK for the current season and were forced to show up only for not to be punished and tried to imitate the match.
-Iraklis' squad was consisted of only 10 players since according to their management, the rest of the players were on vacation.
-At the 53rd minute and while the match is at 0–0, Iraklis were left with 6 players after Zifkas and Karaiskos were sent off while Santexis and Adamou left injured.
-According to the regulation, the referee interrupted the match and was awarded 2–0 to AEK, which won the European ticket.
+The delay of the conduction of the match was such that Esterházy competed with his national team at the 1986 FIFA World Cup and returned to play with AEK.
+Meanwhile, Gmoch not having any offers by the management for his contract renewal, left the club with his assistant, Nikos Christidis sitting on the bench for the match.
+Iraklis, who disagreed with the conduction of the match, threatened not to show up.
+Nevertheless, they were forced to show up in fear of punishment and thus they tried to make a parody of the match.
+The squad of Iraklis was consisted of 10 players, since according to their management, the rest of the players were on vacation.
+At the 53rd minute while the match was at 0–0, Iraklis were left with 6 players after Zifkas and Karaiskos were sent off, while Santexis and Adamou left the pitch injured.
+Thus, according to the regulation, the referee interrupted the match and AEK were awarded the match with a 2–0 win, securing a European ticket.

+The club's top scorer in the league was Håkan Sandberg with 12 goals and in total was Márton Esterházy with 17.
+One of the few positives of that season was that AEK achieved an average league ticket record in their history with 31,254 tickets per game.